UPPMAX/R-python-julia-matlab-HPC/docs/matlab/introMatlab.rst

    .. tab:: LUNARC

-        On HPC desktop, you can go to `Applications - MATLAB` and launch the On-Demand app directly.
-Alternatively, if you use SSH or prefer to use the interactive terminal under `Applications - General`, you can type the following...
+        On HPC desktop, you can go to ``Applications`` &rarr; ``Applications - Matlab`` &rarr; ``Matlab <version>``  and launch the GUI directly.
+Alternatively, if you use SSH or otherwise can't load the GUI, you can type the following to start MATLAB in the terminal:

         .. code-block:: Matlab-repl

          $ module load matlab/2023b
-         $ matlab -SingleCompThread &
+         $ matlab -SingleCompThread -nodisplay

 More on MATLAB?